Going without health insurance coverage (even for a short period of time) puts you at serious financial risk.

-Another real concern for the uninsured is delaying treatment because of the fear of not being able to pay for care.
+Another real concern when having no insurance is delaying treatment because of the fear of not being able to pay for care.
 Without affordable preventive or typical routine care, illnesses can become serious and cost even more to treat.

 Why are so many people uninsured?

-Some people are also insured for a long period of time and then lose coverage when their job ends, when they leave employment for other reasons, or when they go through a life event such as divorce.
+Some lose coverage when their job ends, when they leave employment for other reasons, or when they go through a life event such as divorce.
 And if offered COBRA continuation coverage when a job ends, many cannot afford the premiums.

 How can uninsured people get health insurance?

-You can seek employment that offers some level of employee health insurance.
-Just remember there will likely be a waiting period before you have coverage.
+Seeking employment offering some level of employee health insurance is an important option too.
+Just remember there will likely be a waiting period before coverage goes into effect.

-If you are considered low-income or you have a disability, make sure to check if you are eligible for government assistance programs such as Medicaid.
+If you’re considered low-income or have a disability, be sure to check if you are eligible for government assistance programs such as Medicaid.

 Are there any other options?

 There are a variety of clinics available in most bigger communities.
-There are even traveling clinics which stop in rural towns and villages to try to meet some of the health concerns of people living in those areas too.
+There are even traveling clinics stopping in rural towns and villages hoping to meet some of the health concerns of people living in those areas too.

 - Community clinics usually provide basic primary care services and charge fees based on an income-based sliding scale.
-These are important health services that support low-income people so they do not feel the need to access ER services to get health care.
+These are important health services supporting low-income people so they do not feel the need to access ER services to get health care.

-- Walk-in clinics can be found in some grocery stores, pharmacies, or strip malls.
+- You can find Walk-in clinics in some grocery stores, pharmacies, or strip malls.
 The medical personnel who work in these clinics can provide basic services such as vaccines, physicals, health screenings, and treatment for minor illness or injuries, along with monitoring and managing ongoing health conditions.
 Many walk-in clinics supply a list of prices for each of their services so there are no surprises about the costs.

-- “Good Samaritan” clinics in your area may be funded by non-profits or religious groups.
+- “Good Samaritan” clinics in your area may receive funds from non-profits or religious groups.
 The services are usually offered free of charge to people without insurance.
-There may be long waits at these clinics, but it is worth it to many people who otherwise couldn’t afford high cost dental or vision exams and treatments.
+There may be long waits at these clinics, but it’s worth it to many people who otherwise couldn’t afford high-cost dental treatments or vision exams.